 Fisher also turned in a series of solid supporting roles in films such as Woody Allen's Hannah and Her Sisters (1986), When Harry Met Sally (1989) and Soap Dish (1991), in which she took a comic turn as a bawdy casting director.
-She later landed her own interview show with Oxygen Media called Conversations From the Edge With Carrie Fisher (2002-2003).
-Other television appearances included voicing the character of Angela on Family Guy, and making a guest appearances on Sex and the City, Big Bang Theory and Entourage.
+She later landed her own interview show called Conversations From the Edge With Carrie Fisher (2002-2003).
+Other television appearances included voicing the character of Angela on Family Guy, and making guest appearances on Sex and the City, Big Bang Theory, 30 Rock and Entourage.
 She also had a recurring role playing Rob's mother on the British sitcom Catastrophe (2015).

 A talented screenwriter, Fisher helped revise many Hollywood scripts, including Sister Act (1992), Outbreak (1995) and The Wedding Singer (1998), among many others.
 She has also mined her own life experiences to create such bestselling books as The Best Awful There Is (2004), Wishful Drinking (2009) and Shockaholic (2012).

-Fisher also returned to the film franchise that made her famous, appearing in Star Wars: Episode VII - The Force Awakens, along with Harrison Ford and Mark Hamill.
+Fisher also returned to the film franchise that made her famous, appearing in Star Wars: Episode VII - The Force Awakens, along with Ford and Hamill.
 The film, directed by J.J.
-Abrams, opened in the U.S. on December 18, 2015 and broke an array of box office records, earning more than $247 million domestically in its opening weekend.
+Abrams, opened in the United States on December 18, 2015, and broke an array of box office records, earning more than $247 million domestically in its opening weekend.
 Fisher also completed filming the eighth episode of the Star Wars saga, The Last Jedi, which hit theaters in December 2017.

-Fisher has one child, daughter Billie Catherine, from her relationship with agent Bryan Lourd.
+Fisher had one child, daughter Billie Catherine Lourd, from her relationship with agent Bryan Lourd.
 She was also briefly married to singer/songwriter Paul Simon in the 1980s.